Terenco12345/se702-bci-project/README.md

 Provide each participant with a participant ID and ensure the headset to attached properly to the partipant's head and the clip is placed onto the ear lobe with the wire correctly going behind the ear.

-Execute the python script and enter the partipant and task id.
+Execute the python script and enter the partipant and task ID.

 Ensure that data recording is started before experiment begins.

 Open the application UI for the participant.

+Ensure the participant reads the PIS and consent form and has the opporunity to ask questions before starting the experiment.

 ## System Requirements
 In order to run the project locally, you must ensure you have setup, installed and tested: